suncoast-devs/handbook/lessons/misc-api-intro/index.md

 ## Remote APIs

-The most interesting use of APIs are when we can use an existing API that we do not need to incorporate directly into our code.
+The most interesting use of APIs is when we can use an existing API that we do not need to incorporate directly into our code.
 These APIs are typically hosted on other computers, maintained by others, and provided to us for free or with a cost.
 We will typically access these APIs over the internet and thus the answer